-The archeological exhibits include collections dating from 100,000-12,000 BC of Paleolithic era.
+The archaeological exhibits include collections dating from 100,000-12,000 B.C. of Paleolithic era.
 The Paleolithic objects were discovered from various settlements in Armenia.
-You may find here ancient tools like handaxes and nucleuses made of obsidian, dazit and basalt.
+You may find here ancient tools like hand axes and nucleuses made of obsidian, dazit and basalt.
 You may also find Neolithic-Chalcolithic collections (8th millennium – second half of the 4th millennium BC), Bronze Age and Early Iron Age Collections (second half of the 4th millennium – 15th-12th cc.
 BC), collections of Urartu (Kingdom of Van) (9th century BC- beginning of the 6th c.
 BC), collections of the 6th-4th cc.
 BC, Hellenistic collections (4th c.
 BC – 3rd c.
 AD), Medieval collections (4th-15th cc.).

 The numismatic collections include collection of coins, collection of banknotes, collection of stamps and collection of medals.
 The collection of coins include diverse coins from the 5th century BC to the 20th century.
-You may see here Greek, Achemenian, Hellenistic, Hellenistic Armenian, Roman, Byzantine, Sasanian, Arabian, Medieval Armenian, Crusaders’, Seljuk, Georgian, Mongol, late Persian, Ottoman, Russian and European coins.
-The banknotes includes issues of the 18th-20th centuries of numerous countries, among which especially valuable are the payment means of various states and governments that functioned on the territory of Armenia and former Russian Empire in 1918-1922.
+You can also find Greek, Achemenian, Hellenistic, Hellenistic Armenian, Roman, Byzantine, Sasanian, Arabian, Medieval Armenian, Crusaders’, Seljuk, Georgian, Mongol, late Persian, Ottoman, Russian and European coins here.
+The banknotes include issues from the 18th-20th centuries from numerous countries.

-Among enthnographic collections are samples from the 17th-20th century decorative-applied art, lifestyle and production means throughout the regions in Armenia.
+Among the ethnographic collections are samples from the 17th-20th century decorative-applied art, lifestyle and production means throughout the regions in Armenia.

 Finally, the collection of negatives comprise negatives made in 1878-2000 that refer to the history of Armenia of various eras.